discord-rose/discord-rose/README.md

 ```
 *Note: all vital information, like ID's and things like role.guild_id, will be maintained no matter what*

-Properties that aren't kept that you might want to keep but aren't enabled by default: `role.permissions`, ...
+Properties that aren't kept that you might want to keep but aren't enabled by default: `role.permissions`, `guild.owner_id`

 # Using the API